metbril/home-assistant-config/README.md

 So for now I have decided to move as much configuration as possible to the UI.

+### Automations, Scripts & Scenes

+Since using the UI editor for automations, scripts and scenes, I have noticed that I change those a lot.
+These means that changes are scattered around the files.
+Since I want to track changes through git and be able to revert to old versions, I have again decided to split these files `automations.yaml`, `scripts.yaml` and `scenes.yaml` into separate files.
+I will continue using the files for quick one offs or testing.

 ## HASS.io

 This file contains specific details about my HASS.io installation.